uixcoder/DevOps_online_2022Q1Q2/m9/Deploy1Application.md

 ![a9](img/a9.png)

-Build starts automatically after pushing to repository
+Build starts automatically after pushing to app repository https://github.com/uixcoder/spring-framework-petclinic.git

 ![a7](img/a7.png)

 ![a7_0](img/a7_0.png)

+The same configurationss are done for infrastructure repository https://github.com/uixcoder/Deploy_AWS_EC2_PostgerSQL.git

-### 6. Test Load of Docker/Jenkins EC2 instance
+### 7. Test Load of Docker/Jenkins EC2 instance

 ![ai0](img/ai0.png)